High-precision measurements of low-lying isomeric states in $^{120-124}$In with JYFLTRAP double Penning trap: Discussion

 In all three cases the ground states are predicted to be $5^+$.
 Based on this work it might be correct for $^{122}$In; however, for $^{120,124}$In our results unambiguously excluded that possibility.
 Also, the $9^-$ states are predicted to be lower in energy that the $8^-$ states which is not in agreement with the laser spectroscopy results \cite{Vernon2019}.
 It should be noted that in the case of $^{124}$In the number of calculated low-lying $1^+$ states is too low compared to the $\beta$-decay study \cite{Batchelder2016}.
 Also, the predicted number of isomers and their spins-parities are not in agreement with the experimental observations.

 Some of the aforementioned discrepancies might be explained by an absence of proton excitation across the magic $Z=50$ shell.
-The jj45pn interaction has a limited valence space and does not allow for particle excitation across $Z=50$ or $N=82$.
-It has been previously observed that an increase of valence space and excitation across magic numbers were necessary to explain experimental phenomena observed around the nickel ($Z=28$) \cite{Leoni2017,Olaizola2017,Stryjczyk2018,Yang2018,Olaizola2019,Ichikawa2019} and the lead ($Z=82$) \cite{Marsh2018,Sels2019} regions.
+While the jj45pn interaction has a limited valence space and does not allow for particle excitation across $Z=50$ or $N=82$, it has been successfully used to explain the structure of excited states in the isotopes lying the vicinity of $^{100,132}$Sn doubly-magic nuclei \cite{Lorenz2019,Nesterenko2018,Jin2021,Wang2021a,Wang2022}.
+At the same time, it has been previously observed that an increase of valence space and excitation across magic numbers were necessary to explain experimental phenomena observed around the nickel ($Z=28$) \cite{Leoni2017,Olaizola2017,Stryjczyk2018,Yang2018,Olaizola2019,Ichikawa2019} and the lead ($Z=82$) \cite{Marsh2018,Sels2019} neutron mid-shells regions.
+However, further theoretical studies on indium isotopes are needed for a better understanding of the measured species.